pleasenophp/pleasenophp.github.io/posts/prune-folder.md

 But it's still good to do it with custom strategy.
 It can be simple: if file is older then N days, then keep only one last file per day, and if file is older than M days where M > N, then keep only one last file per month.
 I didn't find any similar script in the internet, so made one myself.
 It can be modified to achieve slightly different strategies when needed.

-This scripts works if all the files named following the following format:
+This scripts works if all the files or folders named following the format:
 ```
 text1-yyyy-mm-dd-text2
 ```